lukethehawk/ImmichBackupRclone/README.md

 # ImmichBackupRclone

 An advanced `rclone`-based backup script for [Immich](https://github.com/immich-app/immich), featuring multi-user support, Telegram notifications, and minimal logs.
+This backup is media only.
+At the moment this does not back up the config folders or anything else except the media folders.

 ---